RoboticsLabURJC/2019-phd-sergio-paniego/docs/_posts/2022-02-21-experiments-stats-simple-circuit-montmelo.md

 ---
-title: "Experiments analysis for simple circuit"
+title: "Experiments analysis for simple circuit and Montmeló"
 excerpt: "Looking at some experiments"